jezzsantos/saastack/docs/decisions/0004-dotnet-version.md

 The options are:

-1. .NET 7
+1. .NET 8
-2. .NET 6
+2. .NET 7
-3. .NET 8
+3. .NET 6

 ## Decision Outcome

-`.NET 7.0`
+`.NET 8.0`

 - .NET 6- even though it is the current LTS, does not support the minimal API features (e.g. the `[AsParamtersAttribute]`) that we need to easily build the desired [Web API Framework](0050-api-framework.md) we want to have.
-- .NET 8 - is the next LTS version, but has not released as of yet, but when it is released (Nov '23) the adjacent eco-system will need some time to catch up.
-Until .NET 8 has been well-adopted, we risk the chance that some organizations will not permit starting their products on STS releases.
-However, anytime after Nov '23, the codebase should be easily upgradable to .NET 8.
+- .NET 7 - is the current STS version, but it is not an LTS version, it does not support named dependencies in the DI.